 Nests of these bees can be boxed.
-Our booklet, Boxing and Splitting Hives presents a complete do-it-yourself guide.
+Our ebook, Boxing and Splitting Hives, presents a complete do-it-yourself guide.

 The Stingless Bees can sometimes also be coaxed to build a new nest in a box mounted in front of their nest entrance.
 Read our free Aussie Bee Online article: Natural Hive Duplication.

 There are hundreds of species of solitary native bees in Australia in a wide range of colours and sizes.
 Many nest in burrows in the ground.
 Others nest in pre-existing crevices or holes in timber.